 The flowers are followed by small roundish fruit up to 1 cm (0.4 in) long.
 These are green when young, becoming dark purple or near black when ripe and have thin, juicy pulp surrounding a single seed.

 The tree's small size, shapely form and lush green foliage make it an excellent candidate for a specimen or landscape tree, especially in tropical coastal areas on account of its tolerance to salt spray, drought and limestone soils.
 As a bonus, the fruit attract and sustain native birds and the flowers are actively worked by honeybees.

 The fruit are edible and the pulp, although scant, is juicy with a sweet grape and blackberry flavour, made more appealing by its dark purple colour.
 They can be eaten fresh out-of-hand, made into jam or jelly or soaked in alcohol, usually in white rum infused with spices such as clove and cinnamon, to make a potent and spicy local liquor.

 The wood, one of the hardest and heaviest known, is in the 1340 to 1420 kgs per cubic meter (84 to 89 lbs per cubic ft) range and has good natural resistance to rot and decay.
 However, it is brittle and the logs are in diameters too small to make sawing them into lumber practical.
 They are instead mostly used for posts and poles.

-The second part of the botanical name, 'ferreum', comes from the the Latin word for iron, 'ferrum', 'in reference to the hardness of the wood.
+The second part of the botanical name, 'ferreum', comes from the the Latin word for iron, 'ferrum', which is in reference to the hardness of the wood.

 New plants are usually started from seed.
 Performs best on free-draining loam, sand and limestone soils of a slightly acid to alkaline nature, generally with a pH of 6.0 to 8.0 and on sites with full to partial sun exposure.